nus-cs2103-AY2122S2/ip/docs/README.md

      3. [T][ ] buy bread
 ```

-### Detect duplicates - Walle will detect duplicate entries and reject input
+### Detect duplicates
+Walle will detect duplicate entries and reject input

 Example of usage:

-    'todo have dinner' when there exists a todo with the task name 'have dinner'
+    'todo have dinner'
+when there already exists a todo with the task name 'have dinner'

 Expected outcome: